Spirit Hunter: Death Mark II

 “Although what I feared did occur, the overall atmosphere is still as tense as ever, and adding the side scroll makes the exploration feel much more fun.”

-“The atmosphere is killer, which is largely in part due to the music by Naoaki Jimbo.”
+“The atmosphere is killer, which is largely due to the music by Naoaki Jimbo.”

 “But the music is magnificent, something truly beautiful.”